Investing 101: A Basic Guide to Stocks

 Understanding Stock Prices

 In the stock market, you can trade these stocks with other people at prices that are determined by supply and demand.
 If everyone wants to buy shares of Company A, then Company A’s stock price will continue to go up.
-If everyone wants to sell shares of Company B, then Company b’s stock price will continue to decline.
+If everyone wants to sell shares of Company B, then Company B’s stock price will continue to decline.

 Ultimately, the stock market is trying to arrive at a fair value of each company whose stocks trade in the market.
-A company’s value is determined by the market capitalization of a company, which is the stock price multiplied by the number of shares outstanding.
+A company’s value is determined by the market capitalisation of a company, which is the stock price multiplied by the number of shares outstanding.
 For example, if a company has 100 million shares of stock outstanding and each share is priced at $10 in the stock market, that means the entire company is valued at $1 billion (100 million shares x $10 per share).

 This also means that a stock that is worth $100 may not necessarily be more “expensive” than a stock that has a price of $50.
-For example, let’s assume that Company A and Company B both make $100mn of profit every year.
-Also, Company A has 100mn shares of stock that is trading at $10 while Company B has 10mn shares of stock that is trading at $100.
+For example, let’s assume that Company A and Company B both make $100M in profit every year.
+Also, Company A has 100 million shares of stock that is trading at $10 while Company B has 10 million shares of stock that are trading at $100.
 Although Company B’s stock is 10x higher than Company A’s stock, it does not mean that Company B’s stock is more expensive than Company A’s stock.
-What truly matters is the companies’ market capitalization.
-By multiplying number of shares by the price of each share, we can see that both Company A and B are worth $1 billion.
-Since both companies make $100mn of profit, they are both trading at 10x their incomes (Price to Earnings Ratio or PE ratio) and therefore are equally expensive as each other.
+What truly matters is the companies’ market capitalisation.
+By multiplying number of shares by the price of each share, we can see that both Company A and B are worth $1B.
+Since both companies make $100M of profit, they are both trading at 10x their incomes (Price to Earnings Ratio or PE ratio) and therefore are equally expensive as each other.

 Company A1,000$1010010010x